zafarmaira259-beep/AI-AUTOMATION/README.md

- your notes will be here
+ your notes will be he

- jhgedfszfjhgdjhrrw

- ukhf,yj,c